Point-of-Care Ultrasound (POCUS) and COVID-19

 Focused Cardiac Ultrasound (FoCUS) for COVID-19

 POCUS for assessing patients with COVID-19 not only involves pulmonary assessment but should also include cardiac evaluation given that the virus has the potential to affect multiple organ systems.
 For example, COVID-19 can cause myocarditis presenting as myocardial dysfunction and pericardial effusion.
+Additionally, due to an increased incidence of hypoxemia and thrombotic events, right ventricular (RV) failure and massive pulmonary embolism can be seen.
+Of note, a significant decline in right heart function is a poor prognostic indicator in COVID-19.
+FoCUS can also be utilized to detect any pre-existing cardiac or valvular disease and to assess for significant changes in cardiac function.

 The cardiac phased array probe should be used to obtain the four basic views.
 These views include the parasternal long-axis view (PLAX), parasternal short-axis view (PSAX), apical 4-chamber view (A4C), subcostal 4-chamber view (SC4C), and subcostal inferior vena cava view (SC IVC).
 Ideally the FOCUS exam is started with the subcostal view (SC4C and SC IVC) as it can often provide sufficient information, especially since the other views (A4C, PLAX, and PSAX) are sometimes obscured given the hyperinflated lung (high positive end-expiratory pressure ventilation).
 See Table 2 for the clinical indication and associated pathology.
+(Videos 4-6).

 Table 2.
 Cardiac and Inferior Vena Cava assessment with FoCUS in COVID-19